-Keltner Channels are a popular technical indicator that traders use to help assess the current trend, spot potential reversals and provide trade signals.
-The channels use volatility and average prices to plot upper and lower lines, as well as a middle (or average) line.
+Keltner Channels are a popular technical indicator that day traders can use to help assess the current trend and provide trading signals.
+The channels use volatility and average prices to plot upper, lower, and middle lines.
 All three of these lines move with the price, creating a channel-like appearance.
-Day traders can create multiple strategies using Keltner Channels; some of those strategies and uses are discussed below.

 Upper Band = EMA + (ATR x multiplier)